How Many Wives Has Ellen Degeneres Had?

 Frequently Asked Questions:

-Yes, as of the time of writing, Ellen Degeneres and Portia de Rossi are still happily married.
+A: Yes, Ellen and Portia are still happily married and going strong.

-It’s important to separate fact from fiction when it comes to celebrities’ personal lives.
-In the case of Ellen Degeneres, she has only been married once, to Portia de Rossi.
-Their relationship serves as an inspiration to many, as they continue to support each other and advocate for LGBTQ+ rights.